SHC - Secure Hosted Checkout

 Calling SHC is a two step process:

-1. A Secure Token must be obtained by calling the /secure-hosted-checkout/v1/session endpoint.
+1. A Secure Token must be obtained by calling the /secure-hosted-checkout/v1/sessions endpoint.

 2. After obtaining the token, it must be passed to the shc function which will display the fields for the cardholder to fill in.